-Williams, a McDonald’s All-American, is going to make one college basketball program very happy.
-He’s rated the No. 5 overall prospect in the country by 247Sports and No. 7 by ESPN.
+Williams, a McDonald’s All-American, made one college basketball program very happy.
+He’s rated the No. 6 overall prospect in the country by 247Sports and No. 7 by ESPN.

 Rated the top small forward in the nation, his 247Sports composite score (.9980) is higher than James Harden, Chris Paul or Blake Griffin’s were coming out of high school.

-While the Lancaster, California, native is uncommitted right now, he’s narrowed his decision down to seven schools so far: Duke, North Carolina, USC, Stanford, Arizona, UCLA, Oregon.
-He took official visits to the UNC Tarheels and the nearby USC Trojans last fall however.
+The Lancaster, California, native remained uncommitted until April 2020, as he previously narrowed his decision down to seven schools: Duke, North Carolina, USC, Stanford, Arizona, UCLA, Oregon.
+He took official visits to the UNC Tarheels and the nearby USC Trojans last fall, however.

-The Blue Devils seem like a long shot considering they already have six top-50 commitments for the 2020 class, although Williams would be the highest if he chose head coach Mike Krzyzewski’s program.
-Likewise, UNC’s stacked 2020 recruiting class under Roy Williams includes three top-20 players heading to the ACC.
+The Blue Devils seemed like a long shot considering they already have five top-50 commitments for the 2020 class, although Williams would have been the highest if he chose head coach Mike Krzyzewski’s program.
+Likewise, UNC’s stacked 2020 recruiting class under Roy Williams includes four top-50 players heading to the ACC.

-If Williams chose USC, he and No. 2 overall prospect Evan Mobley would form a dynamic duo for the ages out west in the Pac-12.
+USC has already secured a commitment from No. 1 overall prospect Evan Mobley and the two could’ve formed a dynamic duo for the ages out west in the Pac-12.